-These are just a sampling of the requirements that may be ordered by the Court as conditions of probation.
-In some cases, particularly for repeat offenders, the Court may not permit probation and instead will sentence defendants to lengthy jail terms.
+These are just a sampling of the requirements that may be ordered by the court as conditions of probation.
+In some cases, particularly for repeat offenders, the court may not permit probation and instead will sentence defendants to lengthy jail terms.

 Are Traffic Offenses Misdemeanors?

-An experienced Colorado Springs misdemeanor defense attorney can analyze the facts of your case for officer mistakes and potential motion issues, factual strengths and weaknesses, and mitigating factors for negotiation with the District Attorney.
+An experienced Colorado Springs misdemeanor defense attorney from Patterson Weaver Law, LLC can analyze the facts of your case for officer mistakes and potential motion issues, factual strengths and weaknesses, and mitigating factors for negotiation with the district attorney.
 In many situations where a client does not have a previous record, but the DA has a strong case, it may be possible to negotiate a deferred sentence or better.